 Our executive officers are eligible to participate in the health and welfare benefit programs available to all of our employees.
 These programs include medical, dental, and vision coverages, short- and long-term disability plans, and life insurance.
-Our executive officers are also eligible to participate in our Employee Stock Ownership Plan.
+Our executive officers are also eligible to participate in our Employee Stock Ownership Plan included in our 401(k) plan.

-In addition, we have a 401(k)-profit sharing plan, and our executive officer participate in this plan and are fully vested in their own contributions.
+In addition, we have a 401(k)-profit sharing plan, and our executive officers participate in this plan and are fully vested in their own contributions.
 Our discretionary matching contributions vest at 100% on two years of service.

-The Company and each NEO are also parties to bank owned life insurance ("BOLI") agreements.
+The Company and each NEO, other than Mr. Linderman, are also parties to bank owned life insurance ("BOLI") agreements.
 Generally, under each BOLI agreement, we applied to a reputable insurance company for an insurance policy on the executive's life.
 The insured executive is requested to designate his beneficiary upon death.
 A death benefit will be paid to the executive's designated beneficiary, or to the executive's estate, as applicable, under the provisions of the applicable agreement, and a death benefit will also be paid to us.
 Any death benefit paid to us will be in excess of any death benefit paid to the executive's designated beneficiary.